thedevs-network/the-guard-bot/README.md

 If used by reply, `/ban` and `/warn` would remove the replied-to message.

-The bot is still in alpha phase so feel free to open issues and ask for a _feature_.
+The bot is still in beta phase so feel free to [open issues](https://github.com/thedevs-network/the-guard-bot/issues/new) and ask for features.

 [**Roadmap**](https://github.com/TheDevs-Network/the-guard-bot/projects/1)